s-knibbs/s-knibbs.github.io/projects.md

 markup languages including HTML and LaTex.

-Spellchecking is provided by the [enchant](http://pythonhosted.org/pyenchant/) library which is able to work with a number of spellchecking backends incuding *Aspell* and *Hunspell*.
+Spellchecking is provided by the [enchant](http://pythonhosted.org/pyenchant/) library which is able to work with a number of spellchecking backends including *Aspell* and *Hunspell*.
 The tool includes an interactive mode for quickly making corrections.

 I have now released this tool as a [Python package](https://pypi.python.org/pypi/SourceSpell/1.1).
 You can also read more in [the documentation](https://s-knibbs.github.io/sourcespell/).